Babies and Toddlers

 Alpharetta, GA – September is Baby Safety Month, and the official focus for 2017 is on the importance of properly using straps on all juvenile products.

-We here at Polkadot Pediatric Dentistry are focusing on oral injury prevention during this month-long health observation.
+Our Pediatric Dentist at Polkadot Pediatric Dentistry are focusing on oral injury prevention during this month-long health observation.
 Read on for important statistics, as well as tips for preventing oral injuries in your children from infancy to adulthood.

 Be gentle when feeding your baby.
 An eating utensil forced into the mouth can tear the skin between the lips and gums.